Jonathan2251/lbd/source/doc.rst

   make: *** [latexpdf] Error 2
   make latexpdf  14.57s user 1.11s system 99% cpu 15.790 total

-- Sphinx support math symbols here [#sphinx-math]_ [#mathbase-latex]_.
+- Sphinx supports math symbols; see references [#sphinx-math]_ and [#mathbase-latex]_ for more details.

 Note of graphviz
 ~~~~~~~~~~~~~~~~

-- Drawing nodes inside a parent node: "compound=true;".
-Subgraph cluster_name
+- To draw nodes inside a parent node, use "compound=true;" and subgraph
-  [#graphviz-cluster]_.
-Edge from/to parent node: "ltail/lhead = parent_node".
+  cluster_name [#graphviz-cluster]_.
+To create edges from/to parent nodes,
+  use the attributes "ltail" and "lhead" set to the parent node.

-- Documents [#gv-doc-pdf]_.
+- See graphviz documents here [#gv-doc-pdf]_.

 Generate Cpu0 document
 ~~~~~~~~~~~~~~~~~~~~~~~

-Cpu0 example code is added chapter by chapter.
+The Cpu0 example code is added chapter by chapter.
-It can be configured to a specific chapter by change CH definition in Cpu0SetChapter.h.
+It can be configured to a specific chapter by changing the CH definition in Cpu0SetChapter.h.
-For example, the following definition configue it to chapter 2.
+For example, the following definition configures it to chapter 2.

 .. rubric:: lbdex/Cpu0/Cpu0SetChapter.h
 .. code-block:: c++

   #define CH       CH2

-To make readers easily understanding the backend structure step by step, Cpu0 example code can be generated with chapter by chapter through commands as follws,
+To help readers understand the backend structure step by step, the Cpu0 example code can be generated chapter by chapter using the following commands:

 .. code-block:: console